 A large portion of this time is spent waiting for the provisional entitlement to be granted, theory test studying and test booking.

 Driver CPC became a mandatory requirement for all aspiring and existing professional drivers on September 10th 2009.
 With the Driver CPC inception came additional tests that must be passed to demonstrate professional competence.
-Hhow long it takes to train will be determined by whether or not you need Driver CPC.
-There are certain Driver CPC exemptions for both existing and new HGV drivers.
-However, for new entrants, the general rule of thumb is, if you are going to drive professionally after you pass your HGV tests then you will need to complete all 4 modules of the Initial Driver CPC.
+How long it takes to train will be determined by whether or not you need Driver CPC.
+There are certain driver CPC exemptions for both existing and new HGV drivers.
+However, for new entrants, the general rule of thumb is that if you are going to drive professionally after you pass your HGV tests, you will need to complete all 4 modules of the Initial Driver CPC.

-Lastly, we would advise you to avoid any companies that offer a “fast track” HGV training course.
-Everybody has to go throguh the same strict training regime before they can gain their HGV licence.
+Lastly, we would advise you to avoid any companies that offer a “fast track” HGV training courses.
+Everybody has to go through the same strict training regime before they can gain their HGV licence.

-In line with the implementation of Driver CPC, In September 2009, the minimum age for driving an HGV (category C and C+E) vehicle was reduced to 18 years from 21 years.
+In line with the implementation of Driver CPC in September 2009, the minimum age for driving an HGV (category C and C+E) vehicle was reduced from 21 years to 18 years.
 The aim of the reduction was to entice younger drivers into the commercial HGV transport industry.

-Driver CPC means that once you beome a qualified HGV driver you will attend classroom based training that consists of 7 hour modules.
-You will be required to have completed 35 hours in every 5 years.
+Once you become a qualified HGV driver you will attend classroom based training that consists of 7 hour modules for Driver CPC.
+You will be required to have completed 35 hours every 5 years.